Edna Taçon: Career

 Starting in 1942, Taçon's work was included in a series of group shows by the Guggenheim Foundation and in 1943 she joined the museum as a hostess and guide.
 She was increasingly exhibited in Canada as well.
 The Art Gallery of Toronto included her in the exhibition Four Canadian Artists, also featuring Jessie Faunt, Michael Forster, and Gordon Webber.
 She had seven solo shows between 1941-1947 at Eaton's Fine Arts Galleries and was shown in the Hamilton Women's Art Association's annual Spring show in 1942 and 1943.

 In 1945, Taçon was included for the first time in the Ontario Society of Artists annual exhibition.
 The Canadian Group of Painters invited her to exhibit as a non-member in their 1945-46 show.
 In January 1946, she was elected to the membership of the group.
 Writing on the 1945-46 Group show, Graham Innes commented that the Group was "in a rut" and that the most interesting work was in the field of reportage and abstraction.
 Taçon's Tonal Poem illustrated the article.

 In 1945, the Taçons moved to Toronto when Percy Taçon was appointed as Head of the Art Department of the Ontario College of Education.
 Edna Taçon had her first solo exhibition in New York in October 1946.
 According to Zemans, Burrell, and Hunter, this exhibit marked a change in direction in her work towards a more expressionistic approach.
 Her paintings nevertheless remained indebted to Kandinsky's "theory of the spiritual nature of art."

 During her time in Toronto, Taçon taught design and art history at Toronto Western Technical School.
 Divorcing Percy Taçon, remarrying Paul Arnold, and divorcing again, Taçon did not exhibit publicly again after 1949 although she continued to paint.
 Her work can be found in the collections of the Guggenheim Museum, the Art Gallery of Ontario, and the Robert McLaughlin Gallery, Oshawa.
 Edna Jeanette Taçon died in New York in 1980.

+From February 28–August 30, 2026, the Art Gallery of Ontario (AGO) exhibited Edna Taçon: Verve & Decorum, which features more than 25 paintings, watercolors and collages, from the 1940s.
+It is the first exhibition of her work in 40 years.
+Her archive is stored at The Edward P. Taylor Library & Archive at the AGO.